ppruessen/get_next_line/README.md

 # get_next_line
-A program to read the next line from a filediscriptor
+A program to read the next line from a file-discriptor